tt1m0n/IoT_ESP32_DevKit_study/t00_Hello_World/README.md

-# Hello World Example
+# DESCRIPTION of Task

-Starts a FreeRTOS task to print "Hello World"
+Make Hello World application using ESP-IDF.
+Your output must be exactly like at the [example](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html#monitor) except for the device configuration output